apexu06/english-portfolio/src/markdown/final_act_mage_speech.md

 goes through the crowd, some are excited, others are skeptical.
 Gandalf continues: "I know this is something ludicrous, but allow me to demonstrate."
-He lifts his staff and reveals that the top of the staff has seemingly fused with the Behelith, now glowing in a deep red light. "_Circumscribere lapsis_" he chants, and the the campfire suddenly changes its color to a deep violet.
+He lifts his staff and reveals that the top of the staff has seemingly fused with the Behelith, now glowing in a deep red light. "_Circumscribere lapsis_" he chants, and the campfire suddenly changes its color to a deep violet.
 All of you stare in awe at the spectacle.
 "I will now teach you all how to fuse your Beheliths with your staffs.
 Just follow after me."
 You are not really sure what to think about all of this and if you want to learn the _Dark Arts_, but you cannot design that you are intrigued by the possibilities.